vLeeH/vLeeH/README.md

 Enthusiast of python & web development technologies.

-Studying more about Python, mostly in libraries, doing bot's, Machine Learning Tools and Data Science
+Studying more about Python, mostly in libraries, doing bot's, Machine Learning Tools and Data Science.

 ## Stack
 A few things I'm working and learning: